rgb-archive/spec/01-rgb.md

 Like contracts, proofs have an header and a body, where the common and "special" fields are stored respectively.

+Both header and body contain fields to which the contract is cryptographically committed ("commitment fields") – and fields that do not participate in the generation of the cryptographic commitment.
+The latter can be either permanent or prunable; the permanent fields are required for the contract verification process and need to be transferred to other peers.
+Prunable fields are computable fields, they serve utilitary function, optimising the speed of data retrieval from Bitcoin Core node.
+Prunnable fields are optional, they MAY be transfered upon request from one peer to other (alike witness data in bitcoin blocks), however peers are MAY NOT keep these data and can decline the requests for providing them from other peers.

 ### Transfer proofs

 Every RGB on-chain transaction will have a corresponding **"proof"**, where the payer stores the following information in a structured way:

+* Commitment fields:
     * `version`: Version of the contract headers, 16-bit integer.
     * `inputs`: the entire chain of proofs received up to the issuance contract;
     * `outputs`: a list of triplets made with (see notes below):
         * color of the token being transacted (`asset_id`)
         * amount being transacted
         * either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
+    * `metadata`: an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);
+* Non-commitment non-prunable fields:
     * `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the proof commitment.
-* `metadata`: an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);

 Notes on output structure:
 * Zero length for the list of outputs is used to indicate [proof of burn](#proof-of-burn)